Lewieliu987/YourGraduateProgram/README.md

 #### General Information
 Please use SSH to clone the project
 Please add your code to your local repo before commit
-Remember to pull(update) the project before any updates
+Remember to pull(update) the project before any updates Please enter "git remote update origin --prune" in terminal if you cannot find branches
 #### Add & Update
 When you add or update a file, please commit as Update/Add filename_developername